Our Call Center is ready to help with all your enquiries 7 days a week.

 No name is better known in home maintenance services in Australia than Jim’s, and now we are offerin skip bin hire in South Melbourne and surrounding suburbs through your local franchise of Jim’s Skip Bins.
 If you need a skip bin, just give us a call on 131-546 to arrange your hire.

 There are many good reasons to choose Jim’s to supply your skip bin.
-We provide you with the same great service you have come to expect from any Jim’s business, and you have the reassurance that you are covered by Jim’s 100% customer satisfaction guarantee, so you can hire with complete confidence.
+We provide you with the same great service you have come to expect from any Jim’s business, so you can hire with complete confidence.

 We have different sizes of skip bins available to suit differing needs and budgets, and we can also help you select the right skip bin to suit your requirements.